kitsonk/dojo2-core/README.md

   limit, `/*jshint*/` may be used within the function to increase the limit as long as a comment justifying the increase is also provided.
 Refactoring code that violates the complexity limit is preferred.

+## Testing

+Test cases must be written using XXX testing tool.

+XXX% code coverage and XXX% branch coverage is required for all code submitted to this repository as reported by XXX code coverage tool.

 ## License